kevinscaria/TarGEN/README.md

 ```

 **- Step 3: In the experiments directory add the prompts for all the steps:**
+> [!IMPORTANT]
+> Support for self-correction will be added shortly in this package.
 ```
 copa_config = {
     "step1_prompt": """ADD CUSTOM STAGE 1 PROMPT""",